AfkDevGames/AfkDevGames/README.md

 - 👋 Hi, I’m @AfkDevGames
-- 👀 I’m interested in making video games, and learning to code in general.
+- 👀 I’m interested in making video games and doing all kinds of projects.
 - 🌱 I’m currently learning C#, Unity, JavaScript, SQL
 - 📫 How to reach me
 - Email: afkdevalex@gmail.com